sd3730/p8105_hw6_sd3730/Homework-6.md

     ## Multiple R-squared:  0.595,  Adjusted R-squared:  0.5945
     ## F-statistic:  1062 on 6 and 4335 DF,  p-value: < 2.2e-16

+The goal of the modeling process is to create a regression model that explains and predicts a baby’s birthweight based on available variables.
-Birthweight is hypothesized to be influenced by gestational agge, baby’s length, mother’s health, and socioeconomic factors.
+Birthweight is hypothesized to be influenced by gestational age, baby’s length, mother’s health, and socioeconomic factors.

-Visualize the residuals vs. fitted values.
+Visualize the residuals vs. fitted values to check for patterns.

 ``` r
 library(modelr)